github/docs/content/code-security/secret-scanning/introduction/about-push-protection.md

 ---
 title: About push protection
-intro: 'With push protection for repositories and organizations, {% data variables.product.prodname_secret_scanning %} blocks contributors from pushing secrets to a repository and generates an alert whenever a contributor bypasses the block.
-TODO'
+intro: 'Push protection helps detect secrets in code as changes are pushed.
+Push protection blocks contributors from pushing secrets to a repository and generates an alert whenever a contributor bypasses the block.
+TODO for users'
 product: '{% data reusables.gated-features.push-protection-for-repos %}'
 versions:
   fpt: '*'